karlhorky/pwa-tricks/README.md

 7. Check "Open as window" and select "Create"<br /><br />
    <img src="chrome-pseudo-pwa-create-shortcut-window.png" alt="" /><br /><br />

-## Solution 2: Add or Edit a Web App Manifest with Local Overrides
+### Solution 2: Editing Existing Manifest, Security Restriction Workarounds

-Inline web app manifests may not work - either if the page already specifies a manifest or if the Content Security Policy directive `manifest-src` has been set - potentially also returning an error like this:
+Inline web app manifests may not work - either if the page already specifies a manifest or if the Content Security Policy directive `manifest-src` or `trusted-types` has been set - potentially also returning an error like this:

 ```
 Refused to load manifest from 'data:application/manifest+json,...' because it violates the following Content Security Policy directive: "manifest-src 'self'".
 ```

+To get around this, two additional options:

+#### A) Manually Edit HTML

+Switch to the **Elements** tab of the Chrome DevTools and manually edit the HTML to match the manifest in the JavaScript above

+#### B) Chrome Local Overrides

-To get around this, you can use [Chrome Local Overrides](https://developers.google.com/web/updates/2018/01/devtools#overrides) to modify the `start_url` in the Web App Manifest, as in the guides below.
+Use [Chrome Local Overrides](https://developers.google.com/web/updates/2018/01/devtools#overrides) to modify the `start_url` in the Web App Manifest, as in the guides below.

 Both of the options for this below require Local Overrides to be set up, so do this first: